 Things to Do on the 4th of July That Are Easy, Cheap or Free

 Independence Day will soon be upon us and with so much going on, I have to prioritize my list of things to do on this Fourth of July.

 Proudly display your flag, making sure it's worthy of flying.
 Not too faded, not too tattered and not torn.
 If your flag has seen better days, please retire it properly by contacting the Boy Scouts, Lions Club or the American Legion.

 Start the day by playing patriotic music on the Fourth of July.
 Nothing screams Independence Day like the Boston Pops.
 If you'll start the day with the Boston Pops patriotic medley of songs, you'll feel a more genuine sense of patriotic pride.
 Just try it.

-Baking a red, white and blue cake was my daughter Branddy’s patriotic idea.
-She baked a 9 by 13 cake and simply covered it with whipped cream.
-She then arranged blueberries and strawberries to create her patriotic themed cake.
-You should have seen the kids eyes when the saw it for the first time.
+Baking a red, white and blue cake has been my daughter Branddy's patriotic idea.
+She bakes a 9 by 13 cake and simply covered it with whipped cream.
+She then arranges blueberries and strawberries to create her patriotic themed cake.
+You should see the kids eyes when the cake comes out.

 Barbecuing is my domain.
-I learned early on, the best way to please my family is with hot dogs and hamburgers for the boys, chicken for the girls and plenty of grilled seasonal veggies like corn on the cob, jalapeno poppers, squash and smoked baked potatoes.
-At last I know I’ll hear peace and quite while the children eat.
+I learned at an early age, the best way to please my family is with hot dogs and hamburgers for the boys, chicken for the girls and plenty of grilled seasonal veggies like corn on the cob, jalapeno poppers, squash and smoked baked potatoes.
+At least I know I'll hear peace and quite while the children eat.

 We always have leftover strawberries and/or blueberries from the cake making ceremony earlier in the day.
 What berry's are left ended up in the ice cream maker.
 Here's the Fernandez family "super easy" recipe for fresh berries ice cream, enjoy!